Click to play music.

 wear out, fall out, or spread out.

 Would you look at this?
 Notice the two black lines in the center of the picture.
 That is tire marks from automobile tires that have left the ferry and heading into Rockport and maybe on to Beaver Dam and Louisville.
 Notice the I C Railroad Bridge on the left.
 The photographer is probably on the Muhlenberg County side of the river, either on the bank or on the river ice with the camera pointed toward Rockport.
 Look to the left and toward the front of the ferry.
 It looks like a black Ford and maybe a 1937 model.
 Yes, of all colors, it appears to be black.
-Picture taken in 1939.
+Picture was taken in 1939.
 To the right and upriver is the Green River that is frozen over and I am thinking to a depth of some seventeen inches or more.

 ~jrd........~